 A Journey In Music

-Ayelet’s multilingual and multicultural approach is a constant thread through all of her work.
-Her latest recording, “13 Lunar Meditations: Summoning the Witches” is her eleventh album as bandleader or co-leader.
-Weaving together texts by women and girls from around the world, Ayelet composed a masterful song cycle that reflects upon the moon and our connection to it.
-Her musical story telling is both global and highly personal.
+Ayelet’s multilingual and multicultural approach is the connecting thread running through all of her work.
+Her recent recording, “13 Lunar Meditations: Summoning the Witches” is her eleventh album as bandleader or co-leader.
+Weaving together texts by women and girls from around the world, the album is a song cycle that reflects upon the moon and our connection to it.
+Ayelet’s musical story telling is both global and highly personal.
+Featuring Sage jazz vocalist Jay Clayton, in 2022 this work was presented at the Suoni Per il Popolo Festival in Montréal and the Modulus Festival in Vancouver.
+In 2023 Ayelet premiered her project “Letters and Dreams” featuring dream-master IONE at the Festival Ecuador Jazz.

 On A Personal Note